-Acupuncture is an ancient practice and an important treatment technique in Traditional Chinese Medicine (TCM).
+Acupuncture is an ancient practice and a treatment technique in Traditional Chinese Medicine (TCM).
 It focuses on the concept of Qi (vital or life energy).
-It seeks to regulate the flow of this energy, in an effort to create balance of the body, mind, and spirit to restore patient health.
-Acupuncturists have knowledge of other Traditional Chinese Medicine treatments such as Chinese herbs, massage (Tui Na), Chinese dietary therapy, and Qi Gong.
-Make sure that the educational program you choose is properly accredited.
-You’ll have to be registered with the Chinese Medicine Board of Australia.
-As an acupuncturist, you would stimulate anatomical points through the sue of metal needles.
-You’d also probably use heat, electrical, and/or manual manipulation.
-Occasionally, lasers may be used instead of the traditional needles.
+It seeks to regulate the flow of this energy to balance the body, mind, and spirit and restore patient health.
+Acupuncturists also know other TCM treatments such as Chinese herbs, massage (Tui Na), Chinese dietary therapy, and Qi Gong.
+The educational program you choose should be properly accredited.
+You’ll need to register with the Chinese Medicine Board of Australia.
+Acupuncturists stimulate anatomical points through the sue of metal needles (or lasers).
+They may also apply heat, electrical, and/or manual manipulation.

 Job examples: acupuncturist

 13. Traditional Chinese Medicine (TCM) Practitioner